 It is clear then that the importance of AES encryption for a VPN lies in its ability to protect its data from ISPs, hackers, the government, or virtually any other unwanted presence.
 To get a clearer picture of this, let us look at some VPNs that employ AES encryption.

 VPNs and AES Encryption

-AES encryption has all but becomes a trademark of the VPN industry, and so naturally, any good VPN service provider will use AES encryption to make their channel secure.
+AES encryption has all but become a trademark of the VPN industry, and so naturally, any good VPN service provider will use AES encryption to make their channel secure.
 The go-to option is 256-bit AES encryption since this is the strongest and safest pick.
 Let us take a more detailed look at some VPNs that make use of 256-bit AES encryption.

 With Surfshark, you do not need to worry about ISPs getting access to your online information as you can easily hide it from a clear view.
-To make our VPN secure at another level we abide by our no logs policy which means that even we do not have access to your data.
+To make our VPN secure at another level, we abide by our no logs policy, which means that even we do not have access to your data.
 After all, when there is no storage database, how can there be a leak?

 ExpressVPN opts for 256-bit AES encryption to keep your data secure.
 In this encryption method, they employ a combination of AES 256-bit cipher, SHA-512 HMAC authentication, and 4096-bit RSA key to ensure top-notch security.

 ExpressVPN gives users a ton of benefits.
 Not only can they roam the world wide web undocumented, that is, leaving no trace of their searches, but they can also access sites that are blocked in their region.
 And to top it off, ExpressVPN’s solid infrastructure lets you unblock popular streaming services with their VPN.